wrightchin/strawberry-flowers-II/README.md

 - Implement a classifier for classifying a flower is ready for pollination or not.

 Third Phase A: (In-Progress)
--Implement a grow stage tracker for tracking a flower and export to the database.
+- Implement a grow stage tracker for tracking a flower and export to the database.

 Third Phase B: (Pending)
 - Implement a Depth Evaluator for determine the location of strawberry flower in 3 dimensions.